herumi/mcl/api.md

 - always return 0
 - use SHA-256 if sizeof(*x) <= 256 else SHA-512
 - set according to the same way as `setLittleEndian`.
 - This is a function for backward compatibility only.
-Do not use it.
+DO'NT use it.
+Instead of this, use setLittleEndianMod to the hashed value.

 ### map `x` to G1 / G2.
 ```